Weaving the Recovery – Indigenous Women in Tourism

 Paris Peace Forum 2020

-COVID-19 has simultaneously reduced revenues and increased the housework burden for Indigenous Women, while exposing their dire lack of access to essential services.
+COVID-19 reduced revenues and increased the housework for Indigenous Women, exposing their lack of access to essential services and markets to sell their products.

 For more information on the project, please contact email@example.com